jahnestacado/logia/README.md

 ```

 #### remotes
 The remotes section is similar to the appenders section but instead of appending the logs in a file it allows us to send them in a remote location.
 We need to provide a destination url and a protocol.
-Supported protocols are websockets and http and both use JSON format.
+Supported protocols are ```ws```(websockets) and ```http``` and both use JSON format.

-For example, below configuration will send the logs of the loggers which name starts with the database substring to the websocket server that listens on "websocket.server.com:8989".
-Similarly, the logs of loggers with the handler substring in their name will be send to the http server that listens on "http.server.com:8080".
+For example, below configuration will send the logs of the loggers which name starts with the "_database_" substring to the websocket server that runs on "_websocket.server.com:8989_".
+Similarly, the logs of loggers with the "_handler_" substring in their name will be send to the http server that runs on "http.server.com:8080".

 ```javascript
  "remotes": {